-There are many mountain paths throughout the Dolomites that are perfect for anyone looking to put on their hiking shoes, and take in the great outdoors.
+There are many mountain paths throughout the Dolomites Italy that are perfect for anyone looking to put on their hiking shoes, and take in the great outdoors.
 Or if biking is your thing, you can take in the annual Maratona dles Dolomites.
 This bike race takes place through the mountains every year during the first week of July.

 Mountain climbing and free climbing are some other popular recreational sports that many visitors to the Dolomites like to participate in.
 Scaling these rocky cliffs can be adventurous and exciting but it’s not for the faint at heart!

 Perhaps your trip to the Dolomites Italy has brought you here to participate in more extreme activities.
 If so, BASE jumping, hang gliding and paragliding may be more your style.
 The high cliff ledges of these rocky mountains make them the perfect location to jump off wearing a wingsuit or soar off of with a hang glider.
-Although dangerous, many still flock to this region to partake in these sports as the Dolomites offer breathtaking views that can’t be found anywhere else.
+Although dangerous, many still flock to this region to partake in these sports as Dolomites Italy offer breathtaking views that can’t be found anywhere else.
 When visiting the Italian Dolomites, keep in mind that their cable cars and chair lifts are an essential part of the transportation system at such high altitudes.